denten-books/plain-text/1-device.md

 Hobbes, John Locke, and John Stuart Mill.
 To paraphrase, they ask: What makes whatever voluntary compacts made by past generations still valid today?

-[^ln1-cope]: See for example @copeland_what_2000 and
+[^ln1-cope]: Not much is written on the intellectual connections between Turing and Wittgenstein.
+See @copeland_what_2000 and
 @wagner_wittgenstein_2005.

-[^ln1-compete]: "We may hope that machines will eventually compete with men in all purely intellectual fields" [@turing_computing_1950, 460].
+[^ln1-compete]: See @turing_computing_1950, 460: "We may hope that machines
+will eventually compete with men in all purely intellectual fields."

-[^ln1-cs]: Two separate departments offering competing degrees in software engineering and computer science is a common occurrence in North American universities.
+[^ln1-cs]: The institutional distinctions between software engineering and computer science often hinge on the extent to which the discipline pays heed to the physical limitations of computing.
+As usual the situation on the ground is much more complicated, and the boundaries between software engineering and computer science are fast eroding.
+Still, North American students often have the choice to major in Computer Science or Software Engineering.
+It would not be unusual for the one faculty to be located in the School for Liberal Arts and Science and the other in the School of Engineering.
+Consider also the two major professional organizations: Institute for Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM).
+See
+@glass_comparative_1992; @parnas_software_1999; @glass_analysis_2004;
+@vessey_unified_2005.

 [^ln1-davey]: Mike Davey built and displayed a similar instrument at Harvard University's Collection of Historical Scientific Instruments in 2012.
 He
 writes: "My goal in building this project was to create a machine that embodied the classic look and feel of the machine presented in Turing’s paper.
 I wanted to build a machine that would be immediately recognizable as a Turing machine to someone familiar with Turing's work" [@davey_turing_2012].

 [^ln1-descartes]: Descartes writes in his 1637 *Discourse on Method*: "If there were such machines having the organs and the shape of a monkey or some